 Change in the fair value of contingent consideration is comprised of the fair value remeasurement of the liabilities associated with our contingent consideration.
+See Note 15 to the Condensed Consolidated Financial Statements.

 Gain on sale of property and equipment, net